xpack-dev-tools/wine-xpack/README-MAINTAINER.md

 ## Release schedule

-The [upstream](https://dl.winehq.org/wine/source/) release cycle is about two weeks, with one major release every year.
+The [upstream](https://dl.winehq.org/wine/source/) stable release cycle is one release per year, with 2-3 patch releases.
+The development release cycle is about two weeks.

-This distribution generally plans to have at least one, possibly two releases per year.
+This distribution generally plans to follow the final patch of the stable release (like X.0.2).
-Initial releases like *.0 are avoided; instead, the last release before increasing the major number, like x.22 or x.23, is preferred.
-Time permitting, a second release might be done in mid year, with x.12 or 13.

 ## How to make new releases